The Japan-US Alliance: Advancing security and diplomacy in Asia and beyond

 ...read more

-This 75-minute live webinar will include commentary, debate as well as live Q&A from the audience.
-We hope that you can join us for what is sure to be a lively and insightful discussion about semiconductors and the roles played by Japan and its allies in this key global industry.
+This 75-minute live webinar will include commentary, debate, and live Q&A from the audience.
+We hope that you can join us for what is sure to be a lively and insightful discussion about cooperation between Japan and the US, and the prospects for the Indo-Pacific region as a whole.

 Disclaimer:All comments, opinions and statements made by panelists and/or moderators appearing on the Asia Undercurrent series are their own and do not reflect the official policies nor positions of the Government of Japan and/or related entities.